All law firms want more “good” clients. But to get them – and keep them – you need an effective marketing strategy.

 - Community: A strong community relationship or corporate social responsibility (CSR) focus is becoming increasingly valuable to clients.
 While it is not a unique strategy, what you decide to focus on can make you unique.
 It is important to align this with your values – and those of your clients.

-- A multigenerational approach: Understanding and accommodating the varying expectations and communication styles of the different generations can be a real point of difference, offering a significant value to clients.
+- A multigenerational approach: Understanding and accommodating the varying expectations and communication styles of the different generations can be a real point of difference, offering significant value to clients.

 Once you have established your USP, you need to find a way to sum it up in a core message.